Getting Started with GitHub Copilot #2

 Conclusion

-GitHub Copilot is more than just a tool for quickly writing new code.
-It's a powerful assistant that greatly helps with activities that developers often put off - like refactoring, optimizing, or generating tests.
-And it's in these areas that it can deliver immediate results: from speeding up development and reducing technical debt to better quality code and increased test coverage.
+GitHub Copilot is more than a tool for quickly writing new code.
+It's an assistant that helps with the work developers tend to put off: refactoring, optimizing, and generating tests.
+This is exactly where it delivers immediate results, from faster development and less technical debt to better-quality code and higher test coverage.

-In this sequel, we'll summarize how to improve the quality of Copilot's outputs and go over advanced features and integrations.
+In the next article, we'll cover how to improve the quality of Copilot's output and go over advanced features and integrations.